 Bedsore (decubitus ulcer)

 Bedsores are open wounds that form on the skin as a result of continuous external pressure; they can be very painful.
-Those affected are often people who lie or sit in one position, immobile, for a very long time.
-Information about risk factors, prevention, and treatment.
+They often affect people who lie or sit in one position, immobile, for a very long time.

 At a glance